carlosluis/carlosluis.github.io/_pages/about.md

 {% include base_path %}

-I am a Game AI intern at [Sony AI](https://ai.sony/){:target="_blank"}, working on applying reinforcement learning in videogames.
-Previously, I was a PhD Candidate at the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/){:target="_blank"}
+I am a Game AI intern at [Sony AI](https://ai.sony/){:target="_blank"}, working on Reinforcement Learning for large-scale videogames.
+I completed my PhD in 2024 at the Technical University of Darmstadt in collaboration with the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/){:target="_blank"}
-(BCAI), working on uncertainty modelling in reinforcement learning.
+(BCAI).
 The goal of my research is to enable real-world agents that efficiently learn from experience.

 Before starting my PhD, I worked as a Software Development Engineer at Amazon in Paris, France.
 I was part of the large-scale drone delivery project known as Amazon Prime Air,